OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 }
 ```

 The above will make the external methods of `Contract` the first to consider during invocation.
-In a later section we’ll discuss inheritance, which will allow the `#[external]` methods of other types to be invoked as well.
+In a later section we’ll discuss inheritance, which will allow the [`#[external]`][external] methods of other types to be invoked as well.

 ### Bytes-in, bytes-out programming

-A less common usage of `#[entrypoint]` is for low-level, bytes-in bytes-out programming.
+A less common usage of [`#[entrypoint]`][entrypoint] is for low-level, bytes-in bytes-out programming.
 When applied to a free-standing function, a different way of writing smart contracts becomes possible, where the Rust SDK’s macros and storage types are entirely optional.

 ```rust
 #[entrypoint]